 Parameter Symbol Condition Min. Тур.
 Max.
 Unit

-CS setup time tCS - 0 - - μs
+CS setup time tCS - 0 ' μs

-CS hold time t CH 0 - - μs
+CS hold time t CH 0 - .- μs

-Address setup time tAS · 0 - μs
+Address setup time tAS 0 - - μs

-Address write pulse width tAW 0.5 - μs
+Address write pulse width tAW 0.5 μs

-Address hold time t AH - 0.1 - μs
+Address hold time t AH 0.1 - - μs

-Data setup time tDS 0 - - μs
+Data setup time tDS · 0 - - μs

-Write pulse width tww 2 - μs
+Write pulse width tww 2 - - μs

-Data hold time t DH 0 - μs
+Data hold time t DH - 0 - - μs

-Read access time t RA - - - see Note 1 μs
+Read access time t RA - - see Note 1 μs

-Read delay time tDD , - - 1 μs
+Read delay time tDD - - - 1 μs

-Read inhibit time tRI 0 · T μs
+Read inhibit time tRI 0 - - μs

-Note 1. $t{RA} = 1 \,\mu s + CR \ln \left( \frac{V{DD}}{V{DD} - V{IH} \min} \right)$
+Note 1. $$t{RA} = 1 \mu s + CR \ln \left( \frac{VDD}{VDD - V{IH} \min} \right)$$

 Name Pin No. Description CS2 1 Chip select pins.
 These pins enable the interface with the external circuit when both of these pins are set at H level simultanuously.
 CS1 13 If one of these pins is set at L level, STOP, TEST, WRITE, READ, ADDRESS WRITE pins and $D_0 \sim D_3$ pins are inactivated.
 Since the threshold voltage VT for the CS 1 pin is higher than that for other pins, it should be connected to the detector of power circuit and peripherals and CS 2 is to be connected to the microcontroller.
 WRITE 2 WRITE pin is used to write data; it is activated when it is at the H level.
-Data bus data inside the IC is Ibaded to the object digit while this WRITE pin is at the H level, not at the WRITE input edge.
-Refer to Figure 2 below. $(S1 \text{ digit})$ $WRITE$ $(S1 - CS2 - "H" WRITE F/F DO\partial (S1 - CS2 - "H" DO$
+Data bus data inside the IC is loaded to the object digit while this WRITE pin is at the H level, not at the WRITE input edge.
+Refer to Figure 2 below. $G{1} = G{2} = "H"$ $G{1} = G{2} = $

-■ PERIPHERALS·MSM58321RS
+PERIPHERALS·MSM58321RS =-

 Name Pin No. Descrip READ 3 READ pin is used to read data; it is activated when it is at the H level.
-Address contents are latched with ADDRESS LATCH inside the IC at the D0 - D3 at ADDRESS WRITE pins to select the object digit, then an H-level signal is inp to the READ pin to read data.
-If a count operation is continued by setting the STOP input to the L level, re operation must be performed, in principle, while the BUSY output is at the H level.
-While the BUSY output is at the L level, count operations are performe by digit counters and read data is not guaranteed, therefore, read operations in inhibited in this period.
-Figure 3 shows a time chart of the BUSY output, 1 H signal inside the IC, and READ input.
-A read operation is stopped temporarily within a period of 244 $\mu$ s from the E output trailing edge and it is restarted when the BUSY output goes to the H I again.
-BUSY The counter inside the IC starts counting at the 1 Hz (inside IC) 244 μs Read-enabled period Read-inhibited period Read-inhibited period Read-inhibited period Read-inhibited period Read-inhibited period Read-inhibited period Read-inhibited period BUSY 1 Hz (inside IC) IIII READ input If the counter operation is stopped by setting the STOP input to the H level, read operations are enabled regardless of the BUSY output.
+Address contents are latched with ADDRESS LATCH inside the IC at the D0 - D3 and ADDRESS WRITE pins to select the object digit, then an H-level signal is input to the READ pin to read data.
+If a count operation is continued by setting the STOP input to the L level, read operation must be performed, in principle, while the BUSY output is at the H level.
+While the BUSY output is at the L level, count operations are performed by digit counters and read data is not guaranteed, therefore, read operations are inhibited in this period.
+Figure 3 shows a time chart of the BUSY output, 1 Hz signal inside the IC, and READ input.
+A read operation is stopped temporarily within a period of 244 $\mu$ s from the BUSY output trailing edge and it is restarted when the BUSY output goes to the H level again.
+BUSY 427μS The counter inside the IC starts counting at the 1 Hz signal leading edge.
+1 Hz (inside IC) Read-enabled period 1 Hz signal leading edge.
+Read-enabled period Read-inhibited period BUSY Read-inhibited period BUSY It is used for program switching.
+Figure 3 If the counter operation is stopped by setting the STOP input to the H level, read operations are enabled regardless of the BUSY output.
 A read operation is enabled by microcomputer software regardless of the BUSY output during the counter operation by setting the STOP input to the L level.
 In this method, read operations are performed two or more times continuously and data that matches twice is used as guaranteed data.